pentaho/pentaho-kettle/README.txt

-As of January 8, 2013 the Kettle project has changed:
+As of January TBD, 2013 the Kettle project has changed:

   - Apache Ivy support has been added to resolve dependencies.
 This has eliminated the need to commit JAR files into the version control system.
 It will also help with conflict management,